Enabling the right to decent housing

 In November 2022, the Faculty of Architecture hosted the event Paths and challenges for housing in the Lisbon metropolitan area, which was attended by Marina Gonçalves, Secretary of State for Housing, Carla Tavares, President of the Lisbon Metropolitan Council, Carlos Humberto de Carvalho, Metropolitan First Secretary, and Carlos Dias Coelho, President of the Faculty of Architecture, among other participants.

-The initiative, promoted by the Lisbon Metropolitan Area, brought together a series of experts who addressed, from multiple perspectives, the need and urgency of building a public response to the situations of housing indignity that persist in the region.
+The initiative, organized by the Lisbon Metropolitan Area, brought together a number of experts who discussed, from various perspectives, the need and urgency of developing a public response to the substandard housing conditions that persist in the region.

-In front of an attentive audience of around 150 people, the Secretary of State for Housing, Marina Gonçalves, stressed that the Lisbon Metropolitan Area's housing plan is "an adequate response to those who need a decent housing solution" and reflects "a new vision of housing as a pillar of the welfare state".
+Speaking before an attentive audience of about 150 people, Secretary of State for Housing Marina Gonçalves emphasized that the Lisbon Metropolitan Area’s housing plan is “an appropriate response to those in need of decent housing” and reflects “a new vision of housing as a pillar of the welfare state.”

 Carla Tavares, president of the Lisbon Metropolitan Council, stressed that "the plan by the Lisbon Metropolitan Area and the municipalities is an important step towards finding new solutions in the field of housing, and reflects a new path towards reducing the asymmetries that are still very pronounced in the region".

-Carlos Humberto de Carvalho, metropolitan first secretary, highlighted all the work done in this area by the AML, stressing, however, "that there is still a lot to be done, and that the AML is deeply committed to giving every support to cooperate with the municipalities, so that there are fewer and fewer people in situations of housing need and exclusion".
+Carlos Humberto de Carvalho, the metropolitan first secretary, highlighted all the work done in this area by the AML, noting, however, “that there is still much to be done, and that the AML is deeply committed to providing every possible support to cooperate with the municipalities, so that fewer and fewer people find themselves in situations of housing deprivation and exclusion.”

 The initiative also served to publicize the Diagnosis of Inadequate Housing Conditions in the Lisbon Metropolitan Area, produced for the Lisbon Metropolitan Area by a team from the University of Lisbon's Faculty of Architecture.